Easing module implements common easing functions. This module is used by Animated.timing() to convey physically believable motion in animations.

 Easing module provides several predefined animations through the following methods:

-backprovides a basic animation where the object goes slightly back before moving forward
+backprovides an animation where the object goes slightly back before moving forward

 bounceprovides a bouncing animation

 easeprovides an inertial animation

 elasticprovides a basic spring interaction

 Three standard easing functions are provided: